Yogeshkumar170201/tasks/README.md

 #Task 3 :
 One API is created which is doing three tasks using **threads** : placing order, preparing order and delivering order

-#Task 4 :
-Kafka Producer producing order using POST request and  kafka consumer adding orders in database